-Each department is responsible for initiating the necessary paperwork to authorize the purchase of shoes for employees.
+Each department is responsible for initiating the necessary paperwork to authorize the reimbursement of shoes for employees.
 The supervisor will prepare a “Physical Facilities Authorization Form for Personal Protective Equipment-Safety Shoes” (Revised Form 96).
 This form will be signed by the affected employee and his/her supervisor.
-The Revised Form 96 should then be forwarded to the PFFA contact for the department who will submit copies of the form to the PFFA shoe coordinator.
+For the employee to obtain their reimbursement, they will need to turn in their signed Revised Form 96 along with their receipt to their supervisor.
+The supervisor will turn in this information to their Fiscal Affairs business office contact for reimbursement.

-Employees who are not required to wear safety shoes, but would like to purchase them may visit the shoe mobile and purchase shoes at the Purdue rate.
+Employees who are not required to wear safety shoes, but would like to purchase them, may do so at their own expense.

 Safety Shoes/Boots up to $70.00